jonteohr/VIPRespawns/README.md

 respawn_amount "3"

 // Users with this flag are allowed to use the respawn command.
+// Correct flagnames needs to be used: http://bit.ly/2rkYezB
 // -
 // Default: "ADMFLAG_RESERVATION"
 respawn_flag "ADMFLAG_RESERVATION"